-Particularly with toilet training, we work closely with parents/carers to sensitively support toilet training to ensure consistency between home and nursery, when a child shows signs of readiness.
+Particularly with toilet training, we work closely with parents/carers to sensitively support toilet training to ensure consistency between home and nursery.

-- Our Key persons have a list of personalised changing times for the children in their care who are in nappies or 'pull-ups'; and change nappies according to this schedule, or more frequently where necessary. - We encourage young children from two years old to normally wear pull ups, or other types of trainer pants, as soon as they are comfortable with this and if their parents agree. - Our key persons undertake changing children in their key groups; back up key persons change them if the key person is absent. - Babies and young children are changed within sight of other staff whilst maintaining their dignity and privacy at all times.
+- Our Key persons have a list of personalised changing times for the children in [their/my] care who are in nappies or 'pull-ups'; and change nappies according to this schedule, or more frequently where necessary. - We encourage young children from two years old to normally wear pull ups, or other types of trainer pants, as soon as they are comfortable with this and if their parents agree. - Our key persons undertake changing children in their key groups; back up key persons change them if the key person is absent. - Babies and young children are changed within sight of other staff whilst maintaining their dignity and privacy at all times. - Our changing area is warm, with a safe area to lay children and no bright lights shining down in their eyes.
+There are mobiles or other objects of interest to take the child's attention, if necessary. - Each child has their own bag to hand with their nappies or pull ups, wipes and cream (if required).

-- Our changing area is warm, with a safe area to lay children and no bright lights shining down in their eyes. - Each child has their own blue string bag labelled with their name to put their spare close and belongings.
-The nappies, pull ups and wipes are provided by the nursery. - Our staff put on gloves and aprons before changing starts and the areas are prepared.
+- Our staff put on gloves and aprons before changing starts and the areas are prepared.
 Paper towel is put down on the changing mat freshly for each child. - All our staff are familiar with our hygiene procedures and carry these out when changing nappies. - Our staff never turns their back on a child or leave them unattended whilst they are on the changing mat. - We are gentle when changing; we avoid pulling faces and making negative comments about 'nappy contents'. - We do not make inappropriate comments about children's genitals when changing their nappies. - In addition, we ensure that nappy changing is relaxed and a time to promote independence in young children. - We encourage children to take an interest in using the toilet; they may just want to sit on it and talk to a friend who is also using the toilet. - We encourage children to wash their hands and have soap and towels to hand.
-They should be allowed time for some play as they explore the water and the soap. - We do not use anti-bacterial hand wash liquid or soap for young children; young skin is quite delicate and antibacterial products kill off certain good bacteria that children need to develop their own natural resistance to infection. - Older children access the toilet when they have the need to and are encouraged to be independent. - We dispose of nappies and pull ups hygienically.
+They should be allowed time for some play as they explore the water and the soap. - We do not use anti-bacterial hand wash liquid or soap for young children; young skin is quite delicate and antibacterial products kill off certain good bacteria that children need to develop their own natural resistance to infection. - Older children access the toilet when they need to and are encouraged to be independent. - We dispose of nappies and pull-ups hygienically.
 Any used nappies or pull ups are bagged and put in the appropriate bin.
 Cloth nappies, trainer pants and ordinary pants that have been wet or soiled are bagged appropriately for parents to take home. - We have a 'duty of care' towards children's personal needs.
 If children are left in wet or soiled nappies/pull ups in the setting for long periods of time in a detrimental way for the child, that may constitute neglect and will be a disciplinary matter.